 The six members of the 2017 Westview Hunger Walk Team.
 We hope to note the total raised in the next week or so.
 Money is still being collected.

-Three members walked the 2017 AIDS Walk.
-We collected $330 to support the ongoing work of the Gregory R. Powers Direct Emergency Financial Assistance Fund, to support those infected and affected with HIV AIDS.
-It was a hot walk this year, but the temperature dropped from 91 to 90 during the walk, so we were happy for the cool down.
+The members of our 2018 AIDS Walk Team collected $415 to support the ongoing work of the Gregory R. Powers Direct Emergency Financial Assistance Fund, to support those infected and affected with HIV AIDS.
+This year's walk along the canal was lovely and warm, cooler than last year's 90 degree walk, so we were happy for the cool down.

 Every two weeks our Mission and Outreach Ministry gathers the food collected each Sunday in the Gathering Area and delivers it to the Storehouse food pantry at St. John's Episcopal Church.
 We collect quite a trunk-full each time!